Recent Fair Work penalties for underpayments & non-compliance could have been avoided

 Court action resulted in the Federal Circuit Court ordering A&S Wholesale Fruit and Vegetables Pty Ltd, trading as Parkmore Fruit and Vege Market and Melbourne MarketPlace, to pay the penalties in addition to individual penalties to the company’s director and operations manager.

 Fair Work Ombudsman Sandra Parker said: “We have no tolerance for employers who think they can choose to pay workers a flat rate of pay that undercuts a worker’s minimum entitlements, or who try to hide it with unlawful ‘off the books’ practices.”

 While this recent case is shocking in terms of the abuse of power by the employer, it is more shocking in that it was completely preventable.

 Some may argue that the Modern Awards system is complicated to interpret and apply, or that the costs of complying and paying employees correctly are harmful to small businesses.
 However, Fair Work penalties, high employee turnover and the destruction of a company’s reputation are considerably more damaging.

-The good news is that technology exists to automates Modern Award and Fair Work compliance, preventing underpayment, pay slip breaches, incorrect rostering and non-compliant record keeping.
+The good news is that technology exists to build-in Modern Award and Fair Work compliance, preventing underpayment, pay slip breaches, incorrect rostering and non-compliant record keeping.

-This new breed of workforce management system – of which Roubler is a leading provider – features in-built Modern Award Interpretation and compliance tools (for example notifications and alerts when a task breaches a compliance requirement) that are always working behind the scenes to help owners and managers run their workforce correctly.
+This new breed of workforce management system – of which Roubler is a leading provider – features the option to build-in Modern Award Interpretation and compliance tools that are always working behind the scenes to help owners and managers run their workforce correctly.
 An ‘always on’ type of compliance protection that takes the work out of meeting your obligations as an employer.

 The Fair Work Ombudsmen stated that: “Accurate and timely record-keeping is a fundamental obligation of any employer and whenever we find false records we will consider court action, with increased penalties now available.”